esp/esp-js/ReadMe.md

 ### Create an event post processor

 [Post processors](#PostEventProcessing) are a unit of work that always runs regardless of the event that were raised.
 Being the last stage in the [state processing workflow](#state-processing-workflow) dramatic changes to the model shouldn't be done here.
 This makes it ideal for aggregate operations.
 You could put the below logic into the above event processor.
-However if many event processors were touching the model it's best to put such logic at the end of the workflow as it avoids the need for countless other previous steps to try figure out aggregate computation when the model is still a shifting target.
+However if many event processors were touching the model, it is best to put such logic at the end of the workflow.
+This avoids the need for previous steps to try figure out aggregate computation when the model is still a shifting target.

 ``` javascript
 class CarPostEventProcessor {